Sage/argos/guides/upgrading_v12_to_v20/README.md

 1.2: View.isActive()
 2.0: App.isViewActive(view)
-Notes: The View no longer has the function it is globally available in the App namespace.
+Notes: Views no longer have the function it is globally available in the App namespace.

 1.2: App.getActiveView()
 2.0: App.getPrimaryActiveView()